qaixerabbas/deepds/README.md

 NOTE: Make sure ``` --video_path ```, ``` --destination ```, ``` --custom_model ```, ``` --labels ``` are strings (enclosed in quotation marks)

-## Todo

-- [ ] Add a flag for skipping frames in video streams
-- [ ] Work with any online videos
-- [ ] Add train_test_split function
-- [ ] Add support for loading open source datasets

-## In Progress

-- [ ] Working on improving readme and uploading to PyPI.

-## Done ✓

-- [x] Capture frames from local & YouTube videos without downloading.
-- [x] Create directories based on class predictions by deep learning model.
-- [x] Arrange the images into a proper imageNet based annotations
-- [x] Add a showframe argument for displaying current frames
-- [x] Add custom model support

 ## LIcense

 This project is licensed under the [MIT License](https://github.com/qaixerabbas/deepds/blob/master/LICENSE).